ibm-cloud-docs/cognos-dashboard-embedded/dde_getting_started.md

   2. The *sessionCode*, which is the same as the sessionCode created in step 3.
   3. The document object model (DOM) node.
 This is where the dashboard is embedded into your client application.

-If the initialization call fails and you get an error like "Refused to display <your IBM URL> in a frame because an ancestor violates the following Content Security Policy directive: frame-ancestors https://myapp.bluemix.net.", then this might be the result of not specifying the sub-domain of your application when you create the session.
+If the initialization call fails and you get an error like "Refused to display <your IBM URL> in a frame because an ancestor violates the following Content Security Policy directive: frame-ancestors.", then this might be the result of not specifying the sub-domain of your application when you create the session.

 After you created an instance of the dashboard, you can either create a new dashboard or open a previously authored dashboard by passing in the dashboard specification.